New Micro Linear Actuator With High Load CapacityMarch 23, 2020 by Robin Mitchell

 What companies are releasing new and innovative actuators designed for unique applications?

-Linear actuators are incredibly important in modern industrial environments and can be used to perform a wide variety of actions.
+Linear actuators are crucial in modern industrial environments and can be used to perform a wide variety of actions.

 Choosing the Right Linear Actuator

 The majority of motion generated by electrical systems is rotational, with the motor being the most common.
-Many linear actuator systems are typically a motor that connects to a linear shaft that is also connected to the motor via a gearbox.
+Many linear actuator systems are typically a motor that connects to a linear shaft connected to the motor via a gearbox.

-While these actuators can be incredibly powerful, they do suffer from disadvantages with the biggest being the fixed stroke.
-Choosing the right linear actuator is important and some of the many factors that need to be considered include stroke length, motor strength, motor voltage, and load capacity.
+While these actuators can be incredibly powerful, they suffer from disadvantages, with the biggest being the fixed stroke.
+Choosing the right linear actuator is important, and some of the many factors that need to be considered include stroke length, motor strength, motor voltage, and load capacity.